 Be Purposeful with Body Language

 Stop slouching.
 Sit up straight.
 Roll your shoulders back.
-Open your body up and own the space that you are in.
+Open your body up and own the space you occupy.

 Give Yourself a Boost